-&lt;sup>8 Advice suggests that this would require at least 10,000 seeds/m within the bed of the core population of R. tuberosa.
+&lt;sup>11 Advice suggests that this would require at least 10,000 seeds/m2 within the bed of the core population of R. tuberosa.

-2013 'RapidEyeTM' satellite imagery data.
+New vegetation mapping and improvements in mapping technology will also enhance the accuracy of this layer over time.
 When calculating condition in the future, the MDBA will ensure that any comparative assessment uses datasets with equal coverage.